Ar1su-kun/university-tasks-3rd-semester/task5/README.md

 # Command Shell Parser in C

-A command-line shell parser implementation in C that processes user input according to a defined grammar and constructs a parse tree representation of commands, pipelines, and redirections.
+A command-line interactive  shell parser implementation in C that processes user input according to a defined grammar and constructs a parse tree representation of commands, pipelines, redirections and executes them.

 ## Features